Notoh/DennlsDOTexe/README.md

 # DennlsDOTexe
 the meme

 side note: I don't encourage hacks, this client was made solely for the meme.
+There is no build of this for a reason, but if you are so desperate for hacks that you build one yourself, read LICENSE and realise that you are breaking international copyright law if you use this on multiplayer.

 Features
 click gui
 lots of hacks